karllhughes/personal-blog-5/_posts/2017-02-21-the-power-of-responsiveness-web-design-for-multiple-platforms.markdown

 ## But What About the Little Guys?

-For smaller companies, individual bloggers, and resource-strapped news providers, there is a viable alternative: **Responsive Design**.
+For [startup websites](/posts/startup-website), individual bloggers, and resource-strapped news providers, there is a viable alternative: **Responsive Design**.

 ## What is Responsive Design?